 Career Day is held two to four times per year.
 We have one or two fairs in both the Fall and in the Spring.
 We also offer smaller events such as our annual Northeast Regional Administrative Fellowship Fair in the fall.
-Our Spring 2023 Career Days will be held on Friday March 3 from 11am-4pm ET, online, and March 24 from 11am-3pm in person at the Armory.
-Registration via CareerLink is required for both events.
+Our Fall 2023 Career Day will be held on Friday, October 20 from 11am-3pm EST in person at the Armory.
+Registration via CareerLink is required for the event.

 Note: Career Day is for Mailman students and alumni only unless otherwise noted.
 For details, contact Career Services at email@example.com.

 Who from the Mailman School should attend?

 First year students seeking information about summer internships or practica, and/or post-graduate opportunities, as well as students graduating in February, May, and October.
 Mailman School alumni can also attend.

 Virtual fairs consist of brief video chats with employers and so for this reason, we recommend wearing business attire and ensuring your webcam is set up to display an appropriate and non-distracting background image if possible.
 In-person fairs include brief chats with employers and we recommend business attire also.

 What should I do if I am seeking an internship and my employer(s) of choice have provided only full time job descriptions or vice versa?
 What should I do if my employer(s) of choice have provided descriptions for positions in which I am not interested?

 Be proactive.
 Seize the opportunity to discuss your interests and market yourself!
 There is always a chance that an organization can structure an internship for a proactive student.
 In addition, if you make a good contact, you can stay in touch with them until you are ready to look for a full time job, and they will remember you positively.